peterwilli/IOTA-Snapshot-Recovery/README.md

 - `node main.js <seed>` Make sure to remove the < and >!
 - Sit back and watch as the tool will find balances that are linked to your seed.
 - When you think you have all your balances, simply hit the `i`-key.

+## What to do next
+- If the tool says `The balance is currently in the address` to all addresses found, use https://github.com/peterwilli/IOTA-Snapshot-Recovery to quickly and easily transfer your balance to a new seed
+- If the tool says `CURL_UNUSED`, `CURL_NOT_TRANSITIONED`, `KEY_REUSE`, or `KEY_REUSE_OCT` you must use the reclaim tool

 ## How it works